Steps Three and Four- Identify Activities and Uses for the Landscape

 Seasonality—Birds and other wildlife's habitat needs change with the seasons.
 From early April to mid-May, buntings, cuckoos, flycatchers, orioles, tanagers, thrushes, vireos, and warblers migrate north from Latin America to their breeding grounds in the United States.
 After nesting, these neotropical migrants fly south in September and October to avoid food shortages and dropping temperatures.
 Migrating birds favor dense vegetation, which protects them from predators.

 Birds that live in North Carolina year-round, like bluebirds, northern cardinals, and chickadees, spend the winter here with other species that migrate southward into the state from breeding areas to the north.
 During cold nights and winter storms, these birds and other wildlife reside in evergreen vegetation, including hollies, wax myrtle, eastern redcedar, or pines.
-Include a diversity of native plant species in your landscape to ensure that food and cover will be available throughout the year.
+Include a variety of native plant species in your landscape to ensure that food and cover will be available throughout the year.

 Specific Needs